HomeLatest NewsGovernanceFacing global criticism over shoddy investigation, WHO to relaunch probe into Covid origins

 The Chinese Foreign Ministry had stated that the country will closely monitor the WHO’s selection of a new team and that Beijing has also put forth a number of individuals to be part of it, the report said.

-It is not yet clear if the new team will be able to fly experts into China or make significant in resolving the origins debate so long as that deadlock remains.
+It is not yet clear if the new team will be able to fly experts into China or make significant progress in resolving the origins debate so long as that deadlock remains.

 The new team’s “priority needs to be data and access in the country where the first reports were identified,” a WHO spokesman was quoted as saying.